hocostem/hocostem.github.io/_posts/2019-12-01-I-Luther-Software-Engineering-Intern-SparkPost.md

 layout: post
 title: Mr. Isaac L., Software Engineering Intern at SparkPost
 meta: A current sophomore working towards earning his undergraduate degree as a computer science and mathematics double major.
-tags: [computer-science, engineering, mathematics, undergrad-student]
+tags: [computer-science, engineering, math, undergrad-student]
 ---
 **What education is needed for a student looking to work in your discipline?
 What schooling or education did you receive to prepare you for this career?**